Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 Java 21 defines multiple kinds of threads, differing in lifecycle, scheduling, and intended use.

-- Platform Thread: A traditional Java thread mapped one-to-one to an operating system thread.
+- **Platform Thread**: A traditional Java thread mapped one-to-one to an operating system thread.
-- Virtual Thread: A lightweight thread managed by the JVM and scheduled onto carrier threads.
+- **Virtual Thread**: A lightweight thread managed by the JVM and scheduled onto carrier threads.
 Introduced to enable massive concurrency with minimal overhead.
-- Carrier Thread: A platform thread used internally by the JVM to execute virtual threads.
+- **Carrier Thread**: A platform thread used internally by the JVM to execute virtual threads.
-- Daemon Thread: A background thread that does not prevent JVM termination.
+- **Daemon Thread**: A background thread that does not prevent JVM termination.
 When only daemon threads remain, the JVM exits.
-- User Thread: Any non-daemon thread.
+- **User Thread**: Any non-daemon thread.
 The JVM waits for all user threads to complete before exiting.
-- System Thread: Threads created internally by the JVM for garbage collection, JIT compilation, and other runtime services.
+- **System Thread**: Threads created internally by the JVM for garbage collection, JIT compilation, and other runtime services.

 From a certification perspective, understanding the behavioral differences between platform threads and virtual threads is essential.